Aurora Expeditions (Small Cruise Lines)

 Greg Mortimer wiki

-- The cruise ship's name honours Greg Mortimer (born 1952) - Aurora Expeditions company's co-founder (together with his wife Margaret Mortimer).
+- Ship's name honours Greg Mortimer (born 1952) - Aurora Expeditions company's co-founder (together with his wife Margaret Mortimer).
 He is best known as one of the first Australians to climb Mt Everest without oxygen (in October 1984).

 - On March 16, 2017, SunStone Ships Inc signed the 4-ship building agreement with the Hong Kong-based company "China Merchants Industry Holdings" (abbrev CMIH) for construction of the 4 vessels.
 SunStone is the world's largest (by tonnage) shipowner chartering exclusively expedition vessels to the cruise travel industry. , Since there is an option for additional 6 sisterships, by this so called "ULSTEIN CX103" project could be built up to 10 vessels,

 - The company CMIH is a subsidiary of China Merchants Group (among country's largest groups of companies).
 Following the contract with SunStone Ships, CMIH signed an agreement with the Norwegian company Ulstein Design (part of Ulstein Group, headquartered in Ulsteinvik Norway) to supply the ship design and equipment package (ULSTEIN COM / Navigation Bridge system, and the integrated automation systems ULSTEIN IAS and ULSTEIN POWER), and also to supervise the shipyard works.
 For the ship's hotel design was contracted the Florida (USA)-based company Tomas Tillberg Design International (specializing in passenger vessel design).
 The design features Ulstein's patented X-BOW (providing fuel efficiency and significantly improved stability in rough weather).
 The vessel complies with the 2009-issued SOLAS requirements for "Virtual Anchorage" and "Safe Return to Port" (SRtP).

 - CMIH also signed an agreement with the Finnish company "IS Makinen Inc" to pre-fabricate the vessels' cabins, wet units and interior public spaces.
 For this purpose, Makinen established a cabin assembly plant and an interior workshop facility at the shipbuilding yard in China.